marcusp478/marcusp478.github.io/essays/ai.md

 ## Practical Applications

-As I've brought up before, I've used ChatGPT for name ideas for my team and I's project.
+As I've brought up many times already, I've used ChatGPT to name our project.
 Even though we didn't use any of the suggestions it gave us, considering that they were fairly decent, I believe that AI can be used for simple tasks like this.
-If you have a lack of creativity for things like names, why not consider using AI to come up with something instead?
+If you have a lack of creativity for naming things, why not consider using AI to come up with something instead?

 ## Challenges and Opportunities

-In regards to my use of ChatGPT for coming up with our project name, one limitation I've noticed is that with each time you ask it the same question, it may or may not give you the same result from before.
+One limitation I've noticed is that with each time you ask it the same question, it may or may not give you the same result from before.
 It's not much of a drawback, but I've learned that being specific in your question is important to get the best results, just like when you search things up on Google.

-In my opinion, it doesn't seem like a bad idea for students to continue using AI in software engineering education considering that in theory, it can increase your overall productivity.
+In my opinion, it doesn't seem like a bad idea for students to continue using AI in software engineering education considering that it can increase your overall productivity.
 For example, if something in your code isn't working as intended and you can't seem to pinpoint the exact problem, why not ask ChatGPT where the issue is and how to fix it?
 But more importantly, as long as its used in a way that improves your education rather than hindering it.
 In other words, it's important for students to take in the information and learn from it rather than having the answers given to them without comprehending it.

 ## Comparative Analysis

 Similar to an instructor explaining a new concept to the class, AI can potentially achieve the same result if you accurately specify your needs.
-Generally, tools like ChatGPT will give you trustworthy results, but the more specialized the topic of the question becomes, you can't 100% be sure of what it's telling you.
+Generally, tools like ChatGPT will give you trustworthy results, but the more specialized the topic of the question becomes, the more unsure you should become of what it's telling you.
 In fact, sometimes it might not even know the answer.
 Though, if none of those were issues we had to worry about, I imagine AI to be a better version of Google in terms of obtaining reliable information.
 Since these issues shouldn't be ignored, those who utilize these AI tools should be aware of their drawbacks.

 ## Future Considerations